Adeline Leitzbach: Career

 By the age of 22, in 1906, Adeline Leitzbach had already copyrighted one of her own plays and was listed as an author by 1910.
 Leitzbach had often been hired to collaborate on silent movie scripts and Broadway plays, where she wrote under the name of "Adeline Hendricks."
 During World War I, Leitzbach had many projects to her name, several of them making their way to the big screen.
 In 1922, Leitzbach met American actress and screenwriter Mae West, and eventually came to be known as a ghostwriter for West.
 In 1923, Adeline had worked on a woman's novel, "Wife in Name Only", and helped to adapt it to the screen.
 It was filmed as "Counterfeit Love" by Murray W. Garsson Productions.
 In the later years of her career, Adeline Leitzbach attempted to adapt her writing skills to the requirements of radio drama.
 The "Adeline Leitzbach Papers" span from 1924 to 1949, and primarily consisted of letters from the New York radio station WOR, concerning her script submissions and program ideas.

-Death

 In 1968, Leitzbach died in New York, at the age of 84.

-Legacy

-In May 2015, a massive lot of unpublished manuscripts, written by Leitzbach, were sold at an auction in Ithaca, New York for more than 500 U.S. dollars.